-This article highlights the most effective strategies to adopt when investing in the stock market.
-We start with the easiest, lowest effort, and lowest risk methods and end with high effort and higher risk strategies.
+We start with the easiest and lowest-risk methods and end with high-effort and higher-risk strategies.
 We support each strategy with data, research, and charts to highlight the effectiveness of each approach.

-1. Invest in an ETF for the Long-term (Low Risk, Low Effort)
+1. Invest in an Index ETF for the Long-term

 The Easiest Way to Make Money in Stocks

-The fact is the easiest way to make money in stocks is to invest in a broad market passive index-tracking fund.
-Wall Street Journal research in 2019 suggests $4.27 trillion is invested in passive ETFs that track the market.
+The facts show the easiest way to make money in stocks is to invest in a broad market passive index-tracking fund.
+Passive investing has seen considerable growth.
+It now accounts for 45% of all assets for US stock-based funds, up from around 25% a decade ago.
 Investing in a passive ETF is easy; you do not need to select stocks, your investment is diversified, and they have low management fees.

 Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single most significant investment vehicle in the USA and Europe.
 Because the funds are passive, not actively managed, the management fees tend to be very low, which means more profit for the investor rather than more profit for the fund manager.

-In the above chart, you can clearly see that the best performing index over the last 15 years was the Nasdaq 100 (NDX), with a total growth of 499%.
+The above chart shows that the best-performing index over the last 15 years was the Nasdaq 100 (NDX), with a total growth of 499%.
 Here is the full list of 15-year results.

 |NASDAQ 100 (NDX)||499.9%|

 |S&P 500 (SPX)||152.18%|